Dannyj1/Zagreus/README.md

 # Credits
 Thanks to:
-- [zd3nik](https://github.com/zd3nik) for the [Senjo UCI Adapter](https://github.com/zd3nik/SenjoUCIAdapter), which I slightly modified
+- [zd3nik](https://github.com/zd3nik) for the [Senjo UCI Adapter](https://github.com/zd3nik/SenjoUCIAdapter), which I slightly modified.
-- [AndyGrant](https://github.com/AndyGrant) for the easy to use and open source [OpenBench Testing Framework](https://github.com/AndyGrant/OpenBench), making testing my engine SO much easier and allowing you to distribute test over multiple devices (I use a private instance of OpenBench)
+- [AndyGrant](https://github.com/AndyGrant) for the easy to use and open source [OpenBench Testing Framework](https://github.com/AndyGrant/OpenBench), making testing my engine so much easier and allowing you to distribute test over multiple devices (I use a private instance of OpenBench).
-- [maksimKorzh](https://github.com/maksimKorzh) for the great [tutorials](https://www.youtube.com/channel/UCB9-prLkPwgvlKKqDgXhsMQ) and [engine](https://github.com/maksimKorzh/chess_programming)
+- [maksimKorzh](https://github.com/maksimKorzh) for the great [tutorials](https://www.youtube.com/channel/UCB9-prLkPwgvlKKqDgXhsMQ) and [engine](https://github.com/maksimKorzh/chess_programming).
-- The [Chessprogramming wiki](https://www.chessprogramming.org/Main_Page) contributors for all the information about chess programming
+- The [Chessprogramming wiki](https://www.chessprogramming.org/Main_Page) contributors for all the information about chess programming.
-- Some ideas in this engine are inspired by [Stockfish](https://github.com/official-stockfish/Stockfish)
+- Some ideas in this engine are inspired by [Stockfish](https://github.com/official-stockfish/Stockfish) and [Ethereal](https://github.com/AndyGrant/Ethereal).

 # License
 Copyright (C) 2023  Danny Jelsma